mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 title: Finding Chapter One - Missions
 ---

+## Chapter overview

+- Introduction
+- Vignette a - sh and th
+  - Perhaps add summary commentary with design stages, gdps and interactions. relate to the coded data. holistic view, but interpersonal focus
+  - Describing design stages for this pair
+  - Observations of use of Game Design Patterns in Vignette A
+    - Gdp and motivation
+    - Game Challenge and GDP
+- Comparing this activity and Vignette to others.
+LINK?
+- Findings related Game Design Patterns
+  - Cultural Plane / Apprenticeship - and Game patterns
+    - Use of design patterns as a form of / to facilitate apprenticeship
+    - Accessing External Help
+  - Interpersonal Plane (Guided Participation)
+    - GDPs used as an organising tool
+    - GDPs and division of Labour
+    - GDPs for Goal Setting and Prioritisation
+    - GDP and sustaining engagement
+    - GDPs and personal expression (cultural) -
+    - GDPs propagation through peer activity
+    - GDPs to support Iterative Design Practices
+      - The limits of design cycle stages
+    - Interaction of GDPs with Playtesting as method
+  - Personal Plane
+    - Mutual approaches to knowledge building
+    - Game Design Patterns as a way to give language to participants when sharing back to Community
+    - Game Design Patterns vs CT and more established “knowledge”

+## Chapter introduction

+The working title of this chapter is Missions which aligns with a strand of the 3M game making pedagogical model developed in the course of this study.

+The purpose of this chapter is to explore how the data gathered informs thinking on two research questions of this study.

+- How can game design patterns support the development of coding practices by novices?
+- How can the experience of fostering community focused digital game making practices inform wider practice in this area?

+To do this, the chief analytical lens used in the chapter is that of interpersonal activity.
+Specifically in the form of guided participation in this game making community (Rogoff - explored previously).

+This section starts with a Vignette of parent child interaction in game making process.
+The vignette is used to introduce an overview of interpersonal interactions of that pair via analysis of video data.
+The activity of the focal pair is then compared to activity of other groupings and individuals.

+The chapter then focuses on the use of game design patterns (GDPs) by participants in these interactions and then in reference to wider cultural and personal planes of activity.

+The working definition of GDPs explored in the literature review and enhanced in the design chapter is augmented with analysis of specific examples of their use by participants in practice.

 ## Other Documents

 This chapter builds towards a Matrix that could be included in a concluding chapter.